1976 Federation Cup (tennis)

 The 1976 Federation Cup was the 14th edition of the most important competition between national teams in women's tennis.
 For the first time, enough teams entered to necessitate pre-qualifying rounds.
 The tiebreaker also was used for the first time.
-The tournament was held at The Spectrum in Philadelphia, Pennsylvania, United States, from 22 to 29 August.
+The tournament was held at The Spectrum in Philadelphia, United States, from 22 to 29 August.
 The United States defeated Australia in the final, in what was the sixth final between United States and Australia.

 Qualifying round

 Eight nations played off in July for a place in the main draw.

 Luxembourg, Mexico, Philippines, and Switzerland advanced to Main Draw.

 Main draw

 All ties were played at The Spectrum in Philadelphia, United States, on indoor carpet courts.